Visas for Indonesia

 Expats will need to apply for their VITAS and have it placed in their passport before arriving in Indonesia.
 The VITAS will allow expats entry into Indonesia and they should then report to the immigration office within seven days of their arrival in Indonesia.

 Once all the paperwork for the VITAS is completed most expats will be issued with a “foreign expert” KITAS.
 Expats will also be issued a Foreigner’s Control and Supervision book which tracks changes in their immigration status.
 It is important that both this book and the KITAS are kept in a safe place.
-Expats will have to renew their KITAS every year for a maximum of five years.
+Expats will have to renew their KITAS every year, and this can be done for a maximum of five years.

 The KITAP is the permanent residency permit.
 Expats can apply for permanent residency after they have lived in Indonesia for three consecutive years.
 However, if expats are married to an Indonesian national they can apply for the KITAP after only two years.